WGS-TB/MentaLiST/README.md

 ## Installation

+There are two ways to install MentaLiST.
+The simplest way is with `conda`, which installs Julia and Python environments with all the necessary requirements automatically.
+Currently, this is only available for Linux.
+For macOS, please follow the manual installation.

+The other way is by manually downloading and installing Julia, and the required libraries.

-### Linux
+### Conda installation

 **Note: We've received reports that the current conda builds of MentaLiST are broken.
-Until this is resolved, we recommend installing an [official Julia-0.6 binary](https://julialang.org/downloads/oldreleases.html) and cloning this repo to obtain the MentaLiST source.
-See the macOS installation instructions below for more detail.**
+MentaLiST was recently updated to run on Julia 1.1, so these builds are quite out-of-date in respect with the current GitHub version.
+Until this is resolved, we recommend installing MentaLiST with the manual installation, as described below. **

 The easiest way of installing MentaLiST is by creating a new environment with [Conda](https://conda.io/docs/).